 We know that booking a safari holiday is extremely difficult with how unpredictable the future is at the moment.
 We want to help you have peace of mind and feel confident that you have made the right choice to book with Brave Africa.
-For a limited time, not only are we offering special pricing, but we’ve also updated our cancelation and reschedule policies for the 2020 and 2021 safari seasons to provide you with extra comfort.
+Not only are we offering special pricing, but we’ve also updated our cancelation and reschedule policies for the 2021 safari season to provide you with extra comfort.

-We have implemented once-in-a-lifetime pricing for any dream safari departing by March 31, 2021.
+We have implemented special pricing for any dream safari departing by March 31, 2021.